-Learning Outcomes are goals that describe how a student will be different because of a learning experience.
-More specifically, learning outcomes are the knowledge, skills, attitudes, and habits of mind that students take with them from a learning experience.
-(Suskie, 2009).
+Learning outcomes are the knowledge, skills, attitudes and habits of mind that students take with them from a learning experience (Suskie, 2009).

-In the Fall of 2008 the Office of Student Life undertook a project to develop a learning outcomes and assessment plan for the Division of Student Life Programs and Services.
-The purpose of this project was to ensure that as a Division we are working in a coordinated and coherent manner to ensure that all students have the opportunity to achieve specific learning outcomes during their time at the University of Toronto, and to increase our level of accountability for the programs and services we provide.
+In 2008, the Office of Student Life started a project to develop a learning outcomes and assessment plan for the Division of Student Life Programs and Services.
+The purpose of the project was to make sure we were working in a coordinated manner that gave all students the opportunity to achieve specific learning outcomes during their time at U of T, and to increase our level of accountability for the programs and services we provide.

-- Students utilize critical thinking in problem solving.
+- Students use critical thinking in problem solving.

 - Students demonstrate the ability to synthesize complex information from a variety of sources in decision-making.